In-Conduit Hydropower Business Case Assessment Tool

 - Determining potential greenhouse gas emissions.

 A presentation from a 2019 CEC webinar detailing how the tool works is available on YouTube and above.
-Additional information is also in a CEC report titled, “California’s In-Conduit Hydropower Implementation Guidebook: A Compendium of Resources, Best Practices, and Tools,” that is expected to be available in the spring on CEC’s Publication Database System.
+Additional information is also in a CEC report titled, “California’s In-Conduit Hydropower Implementation Guidebook: A Compendium of Resources, Best Practices, and Tools.”
+The publication number is CEC-500-2020-030, and it is available on CEC’s Publication Database System.